meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

    to create a corresponding allocation.
 3. The app's backend observes the creation of the allocation on its validator node.
-   It checks whether all allocations for the settlement have been created, and if yes, then the app backend submits the transaction that completes the settlement, which includes the execution of all transfers of the allocated assets.
+   It checks whether all allocations for the settlement have been created, and if yes, then the app provider (often automated through the app backend) submits the transaction that completes the settlement, which includes the execution of all transfers of the allocated assets.

 All settlements specify a deadline, and allocations are only valid until that deadline.
 Thus the asset holdings are only locked to an allocation until that deadline, and